flickleafy/ollama_consumer/README.md

 system_prompt = You are a helpful AI assistant.
 Please provide clear, accurate, and concise responses.
 ```

+The system prompt will be automatically applied to all conversations with any model.
+Examples of useful system prompts:

+- `You are a helpful coding assistant.
+Provide clean, well-commented code examples.`
+- `You are a creative writing assistant.
+Help with storytelling and creative ideas.`
+- `Respond in a professional and technical manner.
+Focus on accuracy and detail.`
+- `Keep responses brief and to the point.
+Use bullet points when appropriate.`

+To remove the system prompt, simply delete the `system_prompt` line or leave it empty.

 #### Blacklisting Models

 To exclude problematic models from benchmarking, add them to the blacklist section in your `config.ini` file: